cyberforge1/imageForge/README.md

 - [ ] Refine the Generation Page background image
 - [ ] Improve styling on Login and Registration Pages
 - [ ] Add a download link on modals for images
-- [ ] Post images to Instagram

 ## Learning Highlights

 - This project started as a passion project and was my first full-stack application
-- Passing dynamic data into html templates
 - Creation of a complete MVC backend
 - Implementing API calls, handling the returned data and displaying it in the application
 - Setting up local and remote databases